MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Even if you don’t have a MyAnalytics license, your data contributes to the email read statistics for other users.
 For example, when you receive a qualifying email and read it, MyAnalytics includes that stat in the read percentage that's shown to the sender.
 You can change this in Settings on your MyAnalytics dashboard.

 #### Q4.
+How can I find out what my plan is?

 Some MyAnalytics feature descriptions start with _**Applies to:**_ sections that refer to Office 365 or Microsoft 365 "plans," and then point to the [Plans and environments](plans-environments.md) article.
-How can I find out what my plan is?
+What plan do I have?

 You can identify your _plan_ (and also your _service plan_) by following these steps: